eidsheim98/latex-symbol/readme.md

 lsym {searchTerm}
 ```

-That means that if the code you got is 404, you should write
+That means if you want the lambda sign you type

 ```bash
 lsym lambda